dakiva/nogo/README.md

 * In order to persist ACLs, you will also need to implement the SecureResourceRepository for loading and returning SecureResources from a database and then provide an instance of the repository when constructing the AccessControlStrategy.
 (Unlike the MapBackedRepository for role-based access control, there is no generic support for an ACL repository.)

+* Use the nogo.WorldSid to add permissions to all principals.
+Be careful though, adding a permission to World for a parent resource (with inherited ACLs enabled) will grant permissions to everyone in the system for all child resources.

 Collaboration
 =============